dietvin/fishnet/pod5_reader_api/README.md

 }
 ```

-## Pod5Dataset vs Pod5DatasetAsync
+## Pod5Dataset vs Pod5DatasetThreadSafe
-The Async implementations of Pod5File and Pod5Dataset should only be used when processing data in parallel.
-All linear operations more efficient when using the non-async implementations due to less overhead and a much simpler implementation.
+The ThreadSafe implementations of Pod5File and Pod5Dataset should only be used when processing data in parallel.
+All linear operations more efficient when using the non-thread-safe implementations due to less overhead and a much simpler implementation.

 To showcase the differences in processing speed I set up a quick and dirty benchmark when handling 25GB of pod5 data.

 The following approaches were tested:
-- Random access with Pod5DatasetAsync - 20 threads
+- Random access with Pod5DatasetThreadSafe - 20 threads
-- Random access with Pod5DatasetAsync - 8 threads
+- Random access with Pod5DatasetThreadSafe - 8 threads
-- Random access with Pod5DatasetAsync - 1 thread
+- Random access with Pod5DatasetThreadSafe - 1 thread
 - Random access with Pod5Dataset
 - Read-wise iterator with Pod5Dataset